A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Observational Data

+The typical observing procedure is to assign to each telescope one to three fields to monitor, with several fields assigned concurently to a telescope at MK and a telescope at FLWO.
+These fields are defined by dividing the sky into 838 $7.5\degr \times 7.5\degr$ tiles.
+Each field is continuously observed at a cadence of 5.5 minutes for as long as it is visible (typically meaning the airmass is less than 2.0), or until another higher priority field rises.
+The total time spanned by the observations for a given field varies from 45 days to 2.5 years, with a median time span of half a year.
+The total number of exposures obtained for a given field varies from 1600 to 11,600 with a median value of 4800.

 The data for this survey comes from 72 HATNet fields with declinations between $+15\degr$ and $+52\degr$.
-These fields are defined by dividing the sky into 838 $7.5\degr \times 7.5\degr$ tiles.
 The survey covers approximately 4000 square degrees, or roughly 10\% of the sky.

-The data reduction pipeline has evolved over time, as such the fields studied in this survey have not all been reduced in a uniform manner.
-For simplicity we choose to use the available light curves as is, rather than re-reducing the fields in a consistent manner optimized for finding variable stars rather than TEPs.
 Both aperture photometry (AP) and image subtraction photometry (ISM) have been used for reductions.
 Both pipelines were developed from scratch for HATNet.
-See \citet{Pal.09} for detailed descriptions of both methods.
+See \citet{Pal.09} for detailed descriptions of both methods \citep[see also][]{Bakos.04}.

 For both pipelines the Two Micron All-Sky Survey \citep[2MASS;][]{Skrutskie.06} is used as the astrometric reference.
 The astrometric solutions for the images are determined using the methods described by \citet{Pal.06}~and \citet{Pal.09}.
 Photometry is performed at the positions of 2MASS sources transformed to the image coordinate system.
 For each resulting light curve the median magnitude is fixed to the $I_{C}$ or $R_{C}$ magnitude of the source based on a transformation from the 2MASS $J$,$H$ and $K_{S}$ magnitudes.
+We used the transformations:

+which were determined from 590 Landolt standard stars \citep{Landolt.92} with 2MASS photometry.
+The RMS scatter of the residuals for these relations are $0.11~{\rm mag}$ and $0.06~{\rm mag}$ respectively.
 For the ISM reduction this magnitude is also used as the reference magnitude for each source in converting differential flux measurements into magnitudes.

-Both the AP and ISM pipelines produce light curves that are calibrated against ensemble variations in the flux scale (for AP this is done as a step in the pipeline, for ISM this is an automatic result of the method).
-For each source, light curves are obtained using three separate apertures.
-The set of apertures used has changed over time; the most recent reductions use aperture radii of 1.45, 1.95 and 2.35 pixels.
+For each source, photometry is performed using three separate apertures.
+The set of apertures used has changed over time; the most recent reductions use aperture radii of 1.45, 1.95 and 2.35 pixels, which we have found to give light curves with the lowest RMS for both the 2K and 4K era observations, older observations which have not yet been re-reduced use aperture radii of 2.10, 2.55 and 3.20 pixels.
 Following the post-processing routines discussed below, we adopt a single ``best'' aperture for each light curve.